 In 2016, an estimated 18.1 million people lived in the Chesapeake Bay watershed: a 0.4 percent increase from 2015.
 Experts predict the watershed’s population will pass 20 million by 2030 and reach 21.1 million by 2040.

-While the decline in the health of the Chesapeake Bay is correlated with the rise in the watershed's population, urban and suburban development has a bigger and more serious impact on the environment than population growth.
-During the second half of the twentieth century, trends indicated a rise in the sprawling suburbs, large lots and big houses that took the place of forests, farms and other valuable lands and polluted rivers and streams.
-More recent trends suggest a potential and promising resurgence of growth in urban areas, which often already have the roads, sewer systems and other infrastructure to support a rising population without generating a rise in impervious surfaces, stormwater runoff or wastewater pollution.
+Urban and suburban development has an even bigger and more serious impact on the environment than population growth.
+During the second half of the twentieth century, trends indicated a rise in the sprawling suburbs, large lots and big houses that replaced forests, farms and other valuable lands and led to an increase in polluted rivers and streams.
+More recent trends suggest a potential and promising resurgence of growth in urban areas, which often already have roads, sewer systems and other infrastructure to support a rising population without generating a rise in impervious surfaces, stormwater runoff or wastewater pollution.